May 2013

 Why defense spending should be cut

 Why defense spending should be cut By Fareed Zakaria Published: August 3 The scary aspect of the debt deal meant to force all of Washington to its senses is the threatened cut to defense spending.
 If the congressional “super-committee” cannot agree on cutbacks of $1.5 trillion, the guillotine will fall and half of those cuts will have to come from expenditures on national security.
-As with so much Washington accounting, there is lots of ...
+As with so much Washington accounting, there is lots of ambiguity in baselines ...
 Full Story

 Jobs

 Politics generates some really bizarre ideas.
 We’re told that government jobs are not “real” jobs.
 That’s absurd.
 Police, firefighters, teachers, social workers, road maintenance crews, border patrol officers, and the military all do jobs that are necessary for our health, welfare, and freedom, and we need them.
 They also contribute to our economy by shopping at private business and paying taxes -- just like other workers.
-When ...
+When they’re laid off, ...
 Full Story

 Ten Years After 9/11